BioShock is one of those one-of-a-kind games that comes out of nowhere.

 However, no matter how gratifying the action and gore might be, Dead Space is a survival horror game, so the player needs to count their shots and pick appropriate weapons for dealing with different kinds of enemies.

 Ultimately, this is hardly the most BioShock-like game out there.
 Still, if you liked the oppressive atmosphere and survival horror elements in BioShock, you’ll probably appreciate Dead Space – and if you’re a fan of the Resident Evil series, you’ll enjoy it even more.

 We Happy Few

-And those would be our picks for the best BioShock-like games that you can try out!
-If you feel that there are some other titles that deserve a mention, would you kindly let us know in the comments so that we can expand the list?
+These are our choices for the best BioShock-like games that you can try out!
+If you feel that some other titles deserve mention, let us know in the comments so that we can expand the list.